Coresight-Group/vigil-ai/README.md

 **Step 2A: Unstructured - Sentence Splitting**

-Document broken into sentences using regex patterns.
+The document is split into individual sentences using regex patterns that detect sentence boundaries (periods, question marks, exclamation points).

 ```python
 # Input document split into sentences